crablab/Convivio-Site/source/index.md

 ---
 layout: page
 title: We help you serve people<br class="medium-up-only" /> better online
+description: We do strategy, design, and development to transform your business.
+Reduce costs.
+Improve service.
+Grow sales.
-meta-title: We help you serve people better online
+meta-title-override: Convivio — We help you serve people better online
 include-below: contact.html
 ---